Policies and Procedures

 Transfer Student Essays From Other Schools

 Students who transferred to Eckerd from another institution may use up to two papers from another college or university.
-To use these papers, students must schedule a meeting with the Writing Portfolio Director (Dr. Laura Ewing) and provide proof that these papers were written for a college course.
+To use these papers, students must schedule a meeting with the Writing Excellence Director (Dr. Alexis Ramsey-Tobienne) and provide proof that these papers were written for a college course.
 These essays must originate from a college or university and cannot be high school essays.

 Students must complete the Transfer Student Portfolio Paper Approval Form and present one of the following: the essay assignment sheet, a graded copy of the assignment, or an email/letter from the professor attesting to the essay being submitted for their class.